NodeBB/nodebb-plugin-ntfy/README.md

 ## Using a service other than ntfy.sh

-This is currently not supported.
-Please open an issue if you are interested in sponsoring this work.
+You are able to specify a different server if you use a third-party (or are self-hosting) ntfy.
+You can change the setting away from the default server in the ACP settings for this plugin.

 ## v2.x support